ankane/searchkick/README.md

 ### Zero Downtime Changes

-Elasticsearch has a feature called aliases that allows you to change mappings with no downtime.

 ```ruby
 Product.reindex
 ```

-This creates a new index `products_20130714181054` and points the `products` alias to the new index when complete - an atomic operation :)
+Behind the scenes, this creates a new index `products_20130714181054` and points the `products` alias to the new index when complete - an atomic operation :)

-**First time:** If products is an existing index, it will be replaced by an alias.

 Searchkick uses `find_in_batches` to import documents.
 To filter documents or eagar load associations, use the `searchkick_import` scope.